GlobalGovernanceFramework/governance-framework-site/README.md

 ## Project Vision

 The Global Governance Frameworks project aims to create tools, patterns, and frameworks that enable different governance systems to interoperate, share lessons, and evolve together.
-Rather than proposing a single governance solution, we're building infrastructure that allows many models to coexist, communicate, and collaborate.
+Rather than proposing a single governance solution, we're building the infrastructure that allows many models to coexist, communicate, and collaborate.

+This comprehensive blueprint is built upon three integrated pillars:

+* ⚖️ **The Hardware (The Treaty for Our Only Home):** The legal and institutional reforms for effective global action.
+* 🪶 **The Heart (Indigenous & Traditional Knowledge):** The ethical and philosophical compass ensuring our solutions are just and regenerative.
+* 🌐 **The Nervous System (Integrated Meta-Governance):** The coordination protocol allowing all parts of the system to work together adaptively.

+## What Are the Frameworks?

+The frameworks are a modular, tiered system of interconnected protocols designed to solve global challenges, from institutional reform to social and economic justice.
+They range from **Tier 0 (Global Institutional Reform)** to **Tier 4 (Visionary Governance)** and include practical solutions like:

+* The **Moral Operating System (MOS)** for defining the rights of all beings.
+* The **Adaptive Universal Basic Income (AUBI)** framework, an economic engine for security and purpose.
+* The **Financial Systems Framework**, which introduces new value currencies like `Hearts` and `Leaves` to reward care and ecological stewardship.

+Exploring these documents is the best way to understand the full scope of the project.

 ## Technologies

 - **Frontend**: SvelteKit, Tailwind CSS
 - **Internationalization**: Custom i18n implementation
 - **Form Handling**: Formspree
-- **Deployment**: [TBD]
+- **Deployment**: GitHub pages for now.
+[TBD]

 ## Development Setup